On the Commuting variety of a reductive Lie algebra and other related varieties: Introduction

 \begin{lemma} ~\cite[Corollaire 5.4.3]{Gro} Let $X$ be an irreducible affine algebraic variety and let $Y$ be a desingularization of $X$.
 Then ${\mathrm {H}}^{0}(Y,\an Y{})$ is the integral closure of $\k[X]$ in its fraction field. \end{lemma}

 $\bullet$ For $K$ a group and for $E$ a set with a group action of $K$, $E^{K}$ is the set of invariant elements of $E$ under $K$.
-The following lemma is straightforward and will be used in the proof of Corollary~\ref{cbo4}.
+The following lemma is straightforward and will be used in the proof of Corollary~\ref{c4bo5}.

 \begin{lemma} Let $A$ be an algebra generated by the subalgebras $A_{1}$ and $A_{2}$.
-Let $K$ be a group with a group action of $K$ on $A_{2}$.
-Let suppose that the following conditions are verified: \begin{itemize} \item [{\rm (1)}] $A_{1}\cap A_{2}$ is contained in $A_{2}^{K}$, \item [{\rm (2)}] $A$ is a free $A_{2}$-module having a basis contained in $A_{1}$, \item [{\rm (3)}] $A_{1}$ is a free $A_{1}\cap A_{2}$-module having the same basis. \end{itemize} Then there exists a unique group action of $K$ on the algebra $A$ extending the action of $K$ on $A_{2}$ and fixing all the elements of $A_{1}$.
+Let $K$ be a group acting on $A_{2}$.
+Suppose that the following conditions are verified: \begin{itemize} \item [{\rm (1)}] $A_{1}\cap A_{2}$ is contained in $A_{2}^{K}$, \item [{\rm (2)}] $A$ is a free $A_{2}$-module having a basis contained in $A_{1}$, \item [{\rm (3)}] $A_{1}$ is a free $A_{1}\cap A_{2}$-module having the same basis. \end{itemize} Then there exists a unique group action of $K$ on the algebra $A$ extending the action of $K$ on $A_{2}$ and fixing all the elements of $A_{1}$.
 Moreover, if $A_{1}\cap A_{2}=A_{2}^{K}$ then $A^{K} = A_{1}$. \end{lemma}